jordanhunt22/CollegeAuction/README.md

 * User can search for items by categories/hashtags
 * User can "friend" other users
 * User can view auction listings from their college/area
-* User can see their buy/sell history
-* User can favorite certain listings
 * User can add a profile picture
 * User can share listings through text/email
 * User can use Stripe SDK to pay/receive payment from items